Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 • overeating

-This is one reason why extreme diets often fail.
+This is one reason extreme dieting often fails over time.

-To understand how sleep affects these hormones read:
+To understand how sleep affects these hormones, read our Sleep and Weight Loss Guide.

 Thyroid Hormones and Metabolism

-Thyroid hormones regulate how fast the body burns energy.
+Thyroid hormones help regulate how quickly the body burns energy.

 • slower metabolism